osm2pgsql-dev/osm2pgsql-website/_manual/10-advanced-topics.md

 title: Advanced Topics
 ---

+### Notes on Memory Usage

+Importing on OSM file into the database is very demanding in terms of RAM usage.
+Osm2pgsql and PostgreSQL are running in parallel at this point and both need memory.

+PostgreSQL blocks at least the part of RAM that has been configured with the `shared_buffers` parameter during PostgreSQL tuning and needs some memory on top of that.
+(See [Tuning the PostgreSQL Server](#tuning-the-postgresql-server)).

+Osm2pgsql needs at least 2GB of RAM for its internal data structures, potentially more when it has to process very large relations.
+In addition it needs to maintain a cache for node locations.
+The size of this cache can be configured with the parameter `--cache`.

+When importing with a flatnode file (option `--flat-nodes`), it is best to disable the node cache completely (`--cache=0`) and leave the memory for the system cache to speed up accessing the flatnode file.

+For imports without a flatnode file, set `--cache` approximately to the size of the OSM pbf file you are importing.
+(Note that the `--cache` setting is in MByte).
+Make sure you leave enough RAM for PostgreSQL and osm2pgsql as mentioned above.
+If the system starts swapping or you are getting out-of-memory errors, reduce the cache size or consider using a flatnode file.

 ### Parallel Processing

 Some parts of the osm2pgsql processing can run in parallel.
 Depending on the